For all the very latest guidance, you should check the nhs website which you will find here

 - Use the prescription request form on our website

-- Use the web chat facility or the contact us from to ask us a question, raise a query or anything else
+- Use the web chat facility or the contact us form to ask us a question, raise a query or anything else

 - We have a self service trolley in our porch and an intercom system for those either coming to the practice for an appointment or to collect something..